Superrehtard/old_diaspora_wiki/Howto-setup-services.md

 [[https://mrzyx.de/diaspora/services_twitter_2.png|width=500px]]
     * Give it a name.
 For example "Diaspora at example.org"
     * Give it a description
-    * Set the application website to your pod URL or a page that describes what Diaspora is and waht your pod has to do with it
+    * Set the application website to your pod URL or a page that describes what Diaspora is and what your pod has to do with it
     * Leave the application type at Browser
     * **Important:** Set the callback URL to the domain under which your pod is running (including http:// or https://)
     * Set default access type to "Read & Write"